Board of Directors.

 (808) 591-6508 ext.
 18

 Olivia provides coordination support for the Hawai‘i Youth Food Council (HYFC) and other Hui projects.
 Originally from coastal Massachusetts, she earned her B.A. in Environmental Studies and International Relations from Saint Michael’s College in Vermont.
 She has worked extensively in the non-profit sector with a focused mission to enhance local food systems as a farmer, 4-H counselor, and community organizer.
 She looks forward to drawing from these experiences to support Hawaii’s farm to school movement from her home on O‘ahu.

 (808) 591-6508 ext.
 1

-Jessica has been the Executive Director of the Hawai‘i Public Health Institute since 2012.
+Jessica has been the Executive Director of the Hawai‘i Public Health Institute since 2012, shifting to CEO in 2021.
 She graduated from the University of Hawai‘i with a B.A. and M.A. in speech communication, with an emphasis in health communication.
 Prior to becoming the executive director, she served as the policy director for the Coalition for a Tobacco-Free Hawai‘i and worked to advance tobacco control policy initiatives in an effort to reduce smoking rates.
-Jessica has worked in the non-profit sector for over ten years and has worked for the University of Hawai‘i, Office of Public Health Studies and the University of Hawai‘i Cancer Center.
-Jessica currently serves as co-chair of the obesity prevention task force.
+Jessica has worked in the non-profit sector for over ten years and has worked for the University of Hawai‘i, Office of Public Health Studies, and the University of Hawai‘i Cancer Center.
+Jessica currently serves as co-chair of the Obesity Prevention Task Force.